Foods | Cooking

 potatoes drain for a couple of minutes in a colander immediately after

 In the same saucepan that the potatoes have been heated in, mash potatoes with a

 the hot milk.
-Add additional milk, a little at a time, if necessary,
+Add additional milk, a little at a time, if necessary, for desired consistency.

 Note: Gluey or gooey mashed potatoes are caused by vigorous over